The Big Picture: What Are Natural Climate Solutions & Why Are They Important?

 Making Sense of the Science: A companion publication to the Climate-Smart Restoration report, “Restore Forests for the Future: Profiles in Climate-Smart Restoration on America’s National Forests,” explores how the principles of climate-smart forest restoration are being put into practice throughout the U.S. to manage and restore landscapes.
 It includes a number of case studies highlight how these principles help improve management of fire-prone forests, optimize the carbon sequestration potential of forest lands, and reduce climate risk.

-The Science: Improving forest management offers another pathway for mitigating climate change.
+The Science: Climate-smart forest management offers another pathway for mitigating climate change.
 This can include changing timber harvest practices, restoring forest health and resilience, and other actions that support sustainable forestry.
 A paper called “Improved Forest Management as a Natural Climate Solution” – co-authored by scientists from the USDA Forest Service, The Nature Conservancy and several universities – summarizes the climate mitigation potential of practices like extending timber harvest rotations, selective harvesting, thinning and post-harvest regeneration.
 The paper highlights a need to better define forest management practices and develop a stronger base of evidence on their efficacy, suggests a greater focus on forest soil carbon, and recommends steps to make improved forest management practices (IFM) more accessible for landowners.

 Ongoing research by American Forests on forest management and carbon impacts emphasizes the importance of a systems-based approach to forest management, considering the carbon impacts not only in the forest but also in harvested wood products and other sectors of the economy.
 This research also shows that a broad range of management practices, such as extending harvest rotations, optimizing stocking levels, and promoting natural regeneration, are viable climate mitigation strategies in certain regions.
+A November 2023 study in the journal Frontiers in Forests and Global Change details the results of American Forests’ modeling research in Pennsylvania and Maryland.

 The Science: A recent paper, “Insect and Disease Disturbances Correlate With Reduced Carbon Sequestration in Forests of the Contiguous United States,” highlights the threats to existing forests posed by both invasive and native pests and their impact on forest carbon stocks, finding that forests damaged by insects sequestered 69% less carbon, and those damaged by disease sequestered 28% less carbon, when compared to forests not impacted by one of these severe disturbances.
 The paper also outlines policy options as well as steps that can be taken to mitigate these threats.
+An article published in the journal Biological Invasions identifies opportunities to reduce spread of invasive species by improving management of international supply chains.

 Making Sense of the Science: A blog article written by co-author Leigh Greenwood summarizes the pests and pathogens paper’s findings and argues that addressing the threats posed by both invasive pests and native pests is vital if we want to protect both forest carbon stocks and the diverse plant and animal species that inhabit U.S. forests.
-This will require implementation of sustainable land management practices and preventive strategies to keep invasive pests from becoming established in the U.S.
+This will require implementation of sustainable land management practices and preventive strategies to keep invasive pests from becoming established in the U.S. Another Greenwood article discusses the state of international practices for managing supply chains, highlighting the need for consistent global regulation to prevent, remove, and treat wood packaging for contaminating pests before they enter the supply chain.

 The Science: A study recently released by Clark University, “Avoided Deforestation: A Climate Mitigation Opportunity in New England & New York,” quantifies the significant challenges posed by deforestation in our efforts to mitigate climate change.
 The report calculates the amount of forest lost each year in New York and New England, along with the carbon released by deforestation and the amount of future carbon storage lost.
 The results of this research can help land managers plan conservation programs that help minimize forest loss.
+With a grant from the USDA Forest Service’s Forest Legacy Program and other contributors, a collaboration between the Open Space Institute, The Nature Conservancy, American Forests, Trust for Public Land, and the Land Trust Alliance are working to update the National Forest Carbon Monitoring System by collecting end-user input to maximize utility to the field, updating forest carbon data, revising forest carbon projections, and developing tools to help decision-makers navigate this data.

 Making Sense of the Science: This article written by The Nature Conservancy’s Massachusetts chapter highlights how decision-makers are using the results of Clark University’s study, coupled with hands-on tools like the Resilient Lands Mapping Tool, to target vulnerable forest lands for conservation and undertake management activities – like tree planting, thinning and removing invasive species – to keep forests healthy.

 The Science: Increasingly frequent and severe wildfires release huge amounts of carbon – previously stored in living trees – back into the atmosphere.
 The USDA Forest Service’s Fire Research website links to several of the Agency’s efforts to better understand wildfire behavior.
 A paper co-written by scientists from Colorado State University and the Forest Service’s Rocky Mountain Research Station, “Forest Service Fire Management and the Elusiveness of Change,” highlights a need to better integrate fire and land management planning, increase stakeholder collaboration and improve training of agency personnel.
+To address the wildfire crisis, the USDA Forest Service launched a Wildfire Crisis Strategy in 2022 that details a 10-year plan to implement wildfire treatment practices on 20 million acres on National Forest System lands, treat an additional 30 million acres of other Federal, State, Tribal, and private lands, and develop a plan for long-term maintenance beyond 10 years.
+In 2023, the Forest Service added 11 new landscapes to this strategy.

 Making Sense of the Science: A recent article in American Forests Magazine called “The United States of Fire” details how past forest management practices have made us more vulnerable to catastrophic fires and highlights efforts the state of Florida has taken to improve the resilience of its forests to fire.
 This video by The Nature Conservancy illustrates how carefully controlled burns can help lessen the risk of catastrophic wildfire.
 The Bipartisan Policy Center’s blog article, “Building American Wildfire Resiliency,” summarizes current approaches to managing wildfire, recent Congressional action to address wildfire threats and recommendations for future action.